Sonu-Dutta/Calculator/README.md

 ## Overview

-### This is a Project on JavaScript, that performs addition, subtraction, multiplication and division!
+### This is a Project on Html, Css and JavaScript that performs basic operation of calculator

 ![](./media/design.png)